AradhanaRamamoorthy/Product-Peek-App/README.md

 React.js · Axios · HTML/CSS

 **Utilities**
-MongoDB Compass (for data + index validation) dotenv for environment variable management
+- MongoDB Compass (for data + index validation)
+- dotenv for environment variable management

+Seed the Database
+To populate the database with sample product data (1000+ entries):

+cd backend
+npm run seed
+Note:
+The seeded dataset may contain duplicate product names to simulate real-world e-commerce scenarios.
+Products are categorized using: category (e.g., Electronics, Kitchen) tenant (i.e., brand or seller)
+These fields are used to power the search and filtering functionality.